4 Exploratory Data Analysis

 geom_bar(fill = c("#F4A582", "#A8D5BA")) +

 Within this subset, the proportion of churners is noticeably higher than in the full dataset.
-These patterns suggest that customers with low or inconsistent usage—particularly those who spend little and use their card infrequently—face a higher risk of churn.
+This reinforces the earlier observation that customers with low or inconsistent usage—particularly those who spend little and use their card infrequently—are at elevated risk of churn.

-From a modelling perspective, this example illustrates the value of examining feature interactions: neither transaction amount nor count alone identifies these customers, but their combination does.
-From a business perspective, these low-activity customers represent an opportunity for targeted re-engagement through personalised communication or usage-based incentives.
+From a Modeling perspective, this example highlights the importance of feature interactions: neither transaction amount nor transaction count alone is sufficient to identify these customers, but their combination is informative.
+From a business perspective, low-activity customers represent a natural target for re-engagement strategies, such as personalized messaging or incentives designed to encourage more frequent card usage.

 Card Category and Spending Patterns

-The feature card.category divides customers into four product tiers (blue, silver, gold, and platinum).
-The feature transaction.amount.12 measures the total amount spent over the past twelve months.
-Examining these features together provides insight into how card tier relates to spending behaviour.
-Because transaction.amount.12 is continuous and card.category is categorical, density plots are a natural choice for comparing entire distributions.
+The feature card_category divides customers into four product tiers (blue, silver, gold, and platinum).
+The feature transaction_amount_12 measures the total amount spent over the past twelve months.
+Examining these features together provides insight into how card tier relates to spending behavior.
+Because transaction_amount_12 is continuous and card_category is categorical, density plots are a natural choice for comparing entire distributions.
 They highlight differences in the shape, centre, and spread of spending among card tiers.

 geom_density(alpha = 0.5) +